yabinmeng/jupyter_sparkr/README.md

   >
 ```

-This method, although works, has a few practical limitations.

-First, since it is console based, it is literally a single-user environment.
-Different users trying to do concurrent R data analysis on the same DSE node need to launch their own consoles, which is resource heavy.

-Second and more importantly, it requires granting the end user proper access privilege to the DSE Analytics nodes.
-For most cases, it is treated as a security violation by granting direct end user access to production nodes; and therefore forbidden by many organization's IT security/compliance department.
+This method, although works, has a major limitation: It requires granting the end user proper access privilege to the DSE Analytics nodes.
+For many cases, it is treated as a security violation by granting direct end user access to production nodes; and therefore forbidden by many organization's IT security/compliance department.

 ## Integrate DSE R Support with Jupyter Notebook